DUNE-DAQ/daq-conf/docs/ConfigPlotting.md

 ```
 create_config_plot -f config/daqsystemtest/example-configs.data.xml -s ehn1-local-2x3-config
 ```
-...where if no root object is specified the default is for `create_config_plot` to take the session passed to `-s` and use it as the root object.
-Also note that in the event that there's a single session in the database, the `-s <session-name>` argument isn't required.
+...where if no root object is specified the default is for `create_config_plot` to take the system passed to `-s` and use it as the root object.
+Also note that in the event that there's a single system in the database, the `-s <system-name>` argument isn't required.
 Any of the above commands will create (or clobber) a file called `config.dot`.
 If you wish to give the file a different name you can use the `-o` option, e.g., `-o mypreferredname.dot`.
 Once you have the DOT file, you can generate a graphic by doing the following:
 ```
 dot -Tsvg -o mypreferredname.svg config.dot
 ```